 I'm Dr Eloise Bright BVSc.
 (Hons.)
-MANZCVS (Veterinary Behaviour) and I own and operate Canberra Behaviour Vet.
+MANZCVS (Veterinary Behaviour) ISFM AdvCertFB, owner and operator of Canberra Behaviour Vet.
 I understand first-hand how difficult and emotionally exhausting it can be to live with a pet with challenging behaviours.
-In fact, when I first graduated as a vet in 2006, I inherited a rescue dog called Duster who taught me a lot about the impact of anxiety on behaviour and how difficult that can be for everyone involved.
-I provide a judgement-free, friendly and adaptable approach in helping you with your dog or cat's behaviour.
+When I first graduated as a vet in 2006, I inherited a rescue dog called Duster, who taught me a lot about the impact of anxiety on behaviour and how difficult that can be for everyone involved.
+I provide a judgement-free, friendly and adaptable approach to helping you with your dog's or cat's behaviour.
+I have recently also undertaken additional post-graduate training with an Advanced Certificate in Feline Behaviour with the International Society for Feline Medicine and have both owned and helped numerous cats with problematic behaviours.

-It is estimated that 20% of cats and dogs have an underlying anxiety disorder, which means that training alone is not always enough to help them feel safe in the world.
-Many dogs and cats also have an underlying physical problem that can impact their behaviour.
+It is estimated that 20% of cats and dogs have an underlying anxiety disorder, which means that training alone is not always enough.
 And it can certainly make you feel very alone when you see all those other pets out there that don't seem to struggle with the things your pet does.
+Many dogs and cats also have a physical health problem that can impact their behaviour (pain, allergies, gastrointestinal disease, dementia or metabolic problems, for example).

-If you are trying to decide whether you need a vet or trainer, this handout has some additional information to help you decide.
-And please don't hesitate to contact me if you would like advice about whether I can help you and your companion.
+If you are trying to decide whether you need a vet or a trainer, this handout has some additional information to help you decide.
+And please don't hesitate to contact us if you would like advice about whether we can help you and your companion.
+For a list of recommended trainers, please visit here.

 The initial consultation fee includes:

-Please don't hesitate to contact me at dr.eloise@canberrabehaviourvet.com if you have any questions or get in touch here.
+Please don't hesitate to contact us if you have any questions or get in touch here.
 There is also some additional information under FAQ's and specific information about cats and dogs if you click the buttons below.

-It is estimated that 20% of cats and dogs have an underlying anxiety disorder, which means that training alone is not always enough to help them feel safe in the world.
-Many dogs and cats also have an underlying physical problem that can impact their behaviour.
+It is estimated that 20% of cats and dogs have an underlying anxiety disorder, which means that training alone is not always enough.
 And it can certainly make you feel very alone when you see all those other pets out there that don't seem to struggle with the things your pet does.
+Many dogs and cats also have a physical health problem that can impact their behaviour (pain, allergies, gastrointestinal disease, dementia or metabolic problems, for example).

-If you are trying to decide whether you need a vet or trainer, this handout has some additional information to help you decide.
-And please don't hesitate to contact me if you would like advice about whether I can help you and your companion.
+If you are trying to decide whether you need a vet or a trainer, this handout has some additional information to help you decide.
+And please don't hesitate to contact us if you would like advice about whether we can help you and your companion.
+For a list of recommended trainers, please visit here.

-During the initial consultation, I work hard to understand the motivation for your dog's or cat's behaviour.
+During the initial consultation, we work hard to understand the motivation for the problematic behaviour.
 There will be a fair bit of talking to start with, then we will sit down and work out some practical solutions that fit your unique situation, lifestyle and needs.

 The initial consultation fee includes:

-- A thorough assessment of your dog's or cat's behaviour, starting with a questionnaire to gather more information prior to the consultation.
+- A thorough assessment of the behaviour, starting with a questionnaire to gather more information prior to the consultation.

 - A medical assessment (this may include a review of your pet's medical history with your permission).

-- A home visit behaviour consultation with you and your pet in the comfort of your home (or a walk with your dog if this seems more appropriate).
+- A home visit behaviour consultation with you and your pet in the comfort of your home.

 - A tailored treatment plan including a written behaviour report that summarises my recommendations.

-- A trainer referral if necessary and if you need assistance to implement a training plan (this is mainly for dogs, however cats can defintely be trained too)!
+- A trainer referral if you need additional assistance to implement a training plan (this is mainly for dogs; however, cats can definitely be trained too)!

 - No hidden fees or surprises.

-Please don't hesitate to contact me at dr.eloise@canberrabehaviourvet.com if you have any questions or get in touch here.
+Please don't hesitate to contact us if you have any questions or get in touch here.
 There is also some additional information under FAQ's and specific information about cats and dogs if you click the buttons below.